microsoft/HealthyCountryAI/README.md

 # Healthy Habitat AI

 ### Overview
-The Healthy Habitat AI project consists of four models developed using CustomVision.ai and Azure Machine Learning Service using images and multi-spectral data, collected by rangers using DJI Mavic 2s, from sites in Kakadu National Park.
+The Healthy Habitat AI project consists of four models developed using CustomVision.ai and Azure Machine Learning Service, using images and multi-spectral data, collected by rangers using DJI Mavic 2s, from sites in Kakadu National Park.
 The models increase the area a ranger is able to assess, by converting large volumes of data into metrics significant to the health of the land.

 The models consist of -